Complete guide to configuring ClearanceKit's file access policies, app protections, jail rules, process ancestry, allowlists, and MDM deployment.

 Jail rules confine a process to a specific set of path prefixes.
 Unlike policy rules (which protect specific paths from unauthorised processes), jail rules restrict where a jailed process can access anything at all.
 Any file access outside the allowed set is denied, regardless of other policy rules.

+// warning: Wildcards are not supported in jail signatures.
 The jailed process signature must be exact.
 You cannot use * as the Signing ID in a jail rule.
 Wildcards are supported in the allowed path prefixes.

 Allowed path prefixes in jail rules support three wildcard patterns: